Rahmatpratama91/Statistic-with-Python/README.md

 # Inferential Statistic with Python

 ## 📝 Problem:
-- Inferential Statistic Exam
+- Solves Inferential Statistic problems using Python

 ## ⚙️ Tools Used:
-- Python (Scipy, numpy)
+- Python (scipy, numpy)

 ## 📈 Features:
 - Solves each question using Python